-Bruce brings 40 years of experience in senior leadership in public and independent schools to his work as a Senior Consultant.
+Bruce brings 40 years of experience in senior leadership in public and independent schools to his work as a senior consultant.

-Bruce will complete his successful 15 year tenure as Head of School at The Packer Collegiate Institute (NY) in June 2019.
+Bruce completed his successful 15 year tenure as Head of School at The Packer Collegiate Institute (NY) in June 2019.
 During his distinguished career, he has developed an exceptional network of both public and independent school educators and he has several years of prior search experience, working as a senior search consultant for Hazard, Young, Attea, & Associates where he guided public school boards of education in many of New York's most prominent suburbs, including Mamaroneck, Eastchester, Croton-on-Hudson, Locust Valley, and Chappaqua, in their hiring of new school superintendents.

 Bruce began his career as a New York City high school English teacher before moving into leadership roles in Westchester County and Long Island.
 At only 31 years of age, Bruce became principal of Pleasantville High School in suburban Westchester and after four years moved on to become principal of Scarsdale High School, one of the top 10 public high schools in the United States.
 From there, Bruce was chosen as Superintendent of Schools for the East Williston Union Free School District in Nassau County and, after completing four years in that post, completed his outstanding public school career as Superintendent of Schools in the Bedford Central School District, serving 4,300 children and their families in seven schools in the towns of Bedford, Pound Ridge, and Mount Kisco for 12 years.